 That is exactly why the “quantity over quality” approach is a mistake.
 You may improve your SEO ranking that way, but only for a short time, as your content will be underperforming.
 An excellent blog post requires time for adequate research, not to mention for writing and editing.
 Only when you make sure to provide quality blog content, will you be able actually to yield positive results.

 If you keep providing content filled with grammar mistakes, people will not think of you as a professional.
 You will paint the picture of a lazy blogger who doesn’t want to make an effort to appeal to and connect with the readers.

 Grammar mistakes will kill your credibility.
 Thus, if you are having trouble constructing correct sentences, make sure that you work on improving your grammar.
-You can use tools like Ginger Online and Grammarly that would help you improve your writing.
+You can use tools like Grammarly and White Smoke that would help you improve your writing.

 Failing to select and focus on the right audience